SeQuenC-Consortium/camunda-deployment-view-plugin/README.md

 ## Integrate into Camunda Platform Webapp

-1. Build the Camunda Cockpit plugin (tested with jdk 19):
+1. Build the Camunda Cockpit plugin (tested with JDK 19 and Maven 3.6.1):
 ```sh
 mvn clean install
 ```